smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

     VRPlugin: {
         Enabled: false, //Plugin is disabled, HMI will ignore this entry
         Url: 'http://127.0.0.1:3010', //URL path to plugin application, for web applications
-        SidebarEnabled: true, //Plugin application has a UI component, and should be displayed beside the main HMI
+        TestViewEnabled: true, //Plugin application has a test UI (accessible via the "Url" field), which should be displayed beside the main HMI
-        SidebarName: 'Voice', //Title to display alongside the plugin UI
+        TestViewTitle: 'Voice', //Title to display alongside the plugin's test UI
-        MenuEnabled: true, //Plugin has a custom screen within the Generic HMI, accessible via menu
+        MenuNavEnabled: true, //Plugin has a custom integrated component within the Generic HMI, accessible via settings menu
-        MenuName: 'Voice Commands' //Title to display in the menu for this plugin's screen },
+        MenuNavTitle: 'Voice Commands' //Text to display with the item in the settings menu directing to this plugin's custom component
+    },
     ...
 };